Fraudulent Lancet MMR vaccine-autism study: Full retraction and fraud revelations

-In an editorial accompanying Deer's 2011 series, The BMJ said, "it has taken the diligent scepticism of one man, standing outside medicine and science, to show that the paper was in fact an elaborate fraud," and asked:
+In an editorial accompanying Deer's 2011 series, The BMJ said, "it has taken the diligent scepticism of one man, standing outside medicine and science, to show that the paper was in fact an elaborate fraud", and asked:

 Summarizing findings as of January 2011 in The BMJ, Deer set out the following analysis of the cases reported in the study:

 In subsequent disclosures from the investigation, Deer obtained copies of unpublished gastrointestinal pathology reports on the children in the Lancet study that Wakefield had claimed showed "non-specific colitis" and "autistic enterocolitis".
 But expert analyses of these reports found bowel biopsies from the children to be overwhelmingly normal and with no evidence of any enterocolitis at all.

 In September 2020, Johns Hopkins University Press published Deer's account of the fraud in his book The Doctor Who Fooled the World: Science, Deception, and the War on Vaccines.
-The book includes reporting of parents whose children were among the twelve recruited by Wakefield in The Lancet study.
+The book includes reporting of parents whose children were among the twelve recruited by Wakefield in the Lancet study.
 One described the paper as "fraudulent" while another complained of "outright fabrication".

 Aftermath

 Characterised as "perhaps the most damaging medical hoax of the 20th Century", The Lancet paper led to a sharp drop in vaccination rates in the UK and Ireland.
 Promotion of the claimed link, which continues in anti-vaccination propaganda despite being refuted, led to an increase in the incidence of measles and mumps, resulting in deaths and serious permanent injuries.
 Following the initial claims in 1998, multiple large epidemiological studies were undertaken.
 Reviews of the evidence by the Centers for Disease Control and Prevention, the American Academy of Pediatrics, the Institute of Medicine of the US National Academy of Sciences, the UK National Health Service, and the Cochrane Library all found no link between the MMR vaccine and autism.
 Physicians, medical journals, and editors have described Wakefield's actions as fraudulent and tied them to epidemics and deaths.

-Among commentators drawing on Deer's investigation, academic Peter N. Steinmetz summarizes six fabrications and falsifications in the paper itself and in Wakefield's response in the areas of findings of non-specific colitis; behavioral symptoms; findings of regressive autism; ethics consent statement; conflict of interest statement; and methods of patient referral.
+Among commentators drawing on Deer's investigation, academic Peter N. Steinmetz summarizes six fabrications and falsifications in the paper itself and in Wakefield's response: findings of non-specific colitis; timing of MMR vaccine administration and first behavioral symptoms; findings of regressive autism; ethics consent statement; conflict of interest statement; and methods of patient referral.

 Wakefield has continued to defend his research and conclusions, saying there was no fraud, hoax or profit motive.
 He has subsequently become known for anti-vaccination activism.
 In 2016, Wakefield directed the anti-vaccination film Vaxxed: From Cover-Up to Catastrophe.